New Program for CASA of Southeast Texas

 Partner Advocates will be able to participate in all events, assist in the office and will also be able to accompany trained volunteer advocates on home visits but will not be allowed to manage a case.
 You will have to undergo confidentiality training, security training, a fingerprint background check and other training to qualify as a Partner Advocate.
 Once the 2 hour training has been completed, you will also be sworn in by one of the family court judges at one of CASA’s already scheduled volunteer ceremonies.

-Contact our office for more information at 409-832-2272, or email our CASA Trainer, Liz Woods, directly with questions at firstname.lastname@example.org.
+Contact our office for more information at 409-832-2272, or email our CASA Trainer, Sherri Anderson, directly with questions at firstname.lastname@example.org.

 As a CASA volunteer, you will be given support guidance, tools, and training from professionals in the field to help you understand and work effectively within the child welfare system.
 You will develop communication techniques and cultural competency skills, and receive relevant child development training.

 CASA Advocate training is on a flex schedule where you will complete some training online as well as in class.
 Scroll to bottom for forms & more information.

 July 27, 2018

 In-Class Training Begins

 July 31, 2018